 It is common to have sore nipples during the first weeks of breastfeeding.
 Your nipples have likely never had that kind of stimulation before, and it does take time for them to get used to it.

 I recommend having something kind of nipple cream – I personally like the Earth Mama Angel Baby brand.
-I know a lot of people that really like just using plain coconut oil, though!
+However, my very favorite option was coconut oil.
+It seemed to work so much better than any other kind of nipple cream.

 There are definitely situations where a baby will need supplementation as a newborn – but it’s important to make sure the recommendation to do so is founded.
 Many pediatricians are quick to recommend supplementation when it isn’t actually needed (so make sure you find a breastfeeding friendly pediatrician).